DimitrisSa/PCLCompiler/README.md

 - find all the built-in functions in llvm and define them (like printf) DONE -> then define the PCL equivalent (like writeString)

+To Test:
+  - label
+  - goto
+  - dispose
+  - new

+To Fix:
+  - references gap because of pass by ref